 Guys!
 Nettle not only helps to keep your fuzz but it is also quite helpful in preventing the benign prostatic hypertrophy.

 Here are some suggestions for nettle products tested by my clients:

 You can pick nettles yourself and use them in the kitchen!
 Here is more information on how to do it.

 My dad’s second secret ingredient – birch!

-Birch (Latin Betula Pubescens) is a tree.
+Birch (Latin Betula Pubescens).
 Widespread in Europe, USA and Canada, birch was once a sacred tree of German and Slavonic people, associated with fertility and love.

 Birch sap and oil have been used for hair care in traditional Slavonic medicine.
 Today they are quite popular in Latvia, Poland and Estonia.